We work towards results we can measure

-1. We will influence policy and decision-makers
+1. We will influence policy and decision-makers in the following areas

-- the inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels
+- The inclusion of vegan nutrition and veganism as a protected belief in education and relevant curriculum change at all levels

-- being a strong voice for businesses producing vegan products and providing vegan services and catering
+- Being a strong voice for businesses producing vegan products and providing vegan services and catering

 - CPD-accredited courses on vegan nutrition for health professionals

-- producing evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.
+- Producing evidence on the benefits of vegan nutrition, agriculture and socio-economic and political implications of animal use and veganism.

 2. We will raise awareness so that more people question the use of other animals for human purposes (by means of the Vegan Pledge, public talks, events etc.)

 - Changed attitudes to animal use show more sympathy for other animals and reduced support for animal exploitation